simonitalia/DailyBuzz/README.md

 # DailyBuzz
-* This app is a simple daily sports news game, where players are given a headline image and need to pick the corresponding tag line from 3 possible options.
+* This app is a simple daily sports news game, where a player is given a headline image and need to pick the corresponding tag line from 3 possible options.
-* There are around 615 questions, and players are shown a porgress bar indicating their overall progress, as well as their current cummulative score.
+* There are around 615 questions, and the player is shown a progress bar indicating their overall progress, as well as their current cummulative score.
-* After answering a questions, pleayers will be shown an Answers page where they can see if thier answer was correct or not, and also be given an opportunity to open the healdine article to read the full story.
+* After answering a question, the player will be shown a screen where they'll see if thier answer was correct, as well as be given an opportunity to open the healdine article to read the full story.

 ### Earning Points
-Players earn (or lose) points) follows:
+Players earn (or lose) points) as follows:
-* 2 points for a correct answer
+* 2 points for correct answer
 * -1 point for incorrect answer
-* 0 points for skipping the question
+* 0 points for skipping question
 * Note!
 Player score won't dip below 0.

 ## Device / OS Support